securefederatedai/openfl/docs/source/workflow/running_the_federation.notebook.rst

 Step 4: Wrap the Data and Model
 -------------------------------

-Now that our workspace has been created and know the plan for the experiment, we can actually wrap the data and model. :code:`FederatedDataSet` wraps in-memory numpy datasets and includes a setup function that will split the data into N mutually-exclusive chunks for each collaborator participating in the experiment.
+Use the :code:`FederatedDataSet` function to wrap in-memory numpy datasets and split the data into N mutually-exclusive chunks for each collaborator participating in the experiment.

     .. code-block:: python

      fl_data = FederatedDataSet(train_images,train_labels,valid_images,valid_labels,batch_size=32,num_classes=classes)

-Similarly, the :code:`FederatedModel` wrapper takes as an argument your model definition.
-If you have a Tensorflow/Keras model, wrap it in a function that outputs the fully compiled model (as in the example below):
+Similarly, the :code:`FederatedModel` function takes as an argument your model definition.
+For the first example, you can wrap a Keras model in a function that outputs the compiled model.

+	**Example 1:**

     .. code-block:: python